secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 | Remove Signature Block         | Signature Block will be removed.
 Use for customers with Existing Agreements (MSA)        |

 *   Click Next and update the products and fees per the steps above.

+**D.   **Add Annual Payments** to a order form by:
+* Checking "Annual Payments" checkbox on Quote Detail Page
+* Updating "Initial Term" to 24, 36, 48, or 60. **If Intital Term is not updated correctly, the quote will not generate the correct Total**"
-* If you selected **ANNUAL PAYMENTS**, you must use the 1 - Year Product SKU.
+* **All Annual Payment quotes** must use the 1 - Year Product SKU.
 You will see an error message if you select Annual Payments and anything other than the 1 - Year SKU.

 **To supplement these steps, review [THIS TRAINING VIDEO](https://youtu.be/kDZJW-ss5j4) to see each step live for an Renewal Quote:**